openshift/cluster-kube-descheduler-operator/README.md

 - `devLowNodeUtilizationThresholds`: Sets experimental thresholds for the LowNodeUtilization strategy.
 - `devActualUtilizationProfile`: Enable load-aware descheduling.
 - `devDeviationThresholds`: Have the thresholds be based on the average utilization.
+- `devEnableSoftTainter`: Have the operator deploying the soft-tainter component to dynamic set/remove soft taints according to the same criteria used for load aware descheduling.
+Scheduling and descheduling decisions are in general fully independent.
+In case of load-aware descheduling we can potentially have a relevant asymmetry between the descheduling and successive scheduling decisions.
+The soft taints set by the descheduler soft-tainter act as a hint for the scheduler to mitigate this asymmetry and foster a quicker convergence.

 ### EvictPodsWithPVC
 By default, the operator prevents pods with PVCs from being evicted.
 Enabling this